N4choGirl/CSE449_Capstone/README.md

 Phase two (my phase) was all about user interface and data collection.

 We have been using Eclipse as our IDE, but I'm sure others would work just as well.

+For detailed help, please see the Installation and User Guides.